 Step-by-Step Corporate Tax Registration Process

-To start, create an account on EmaraTax, the UAE's online tax platform.
+To start, create an account on the EmaraTax portal, the UAE's online tax platform.
 This guide will help you register for corporate tax easily.
+You may also consider engaging a tax agent to assist with your tax registration application.

 Creating an EmaraTax Account